-I presume you are looking at the Process Model diagram in color: At first the Process Model diagram might seem like a bit too much information all at once, but do not worry.
-This course will explain the different parts of the model and guide you through it step by step, starting with the "Project Mandate" document and ending with the "Closing a Project" process.
+There is a lot of information in the Process Model diagram, so I don't want to show it yet but first allow you to see it build up in front of you.
+This course will explain the different parts of the process model and guide you through it step by step, starting with the "Project Mandate" document and ending with the "Closing a Project" process.